Last Updated 17 August 2021

 - how consultation should be conducted.

-The tribunal can request that the commission inquire into the application and report back to QCAT.
+The tribunal can request that the QHRC inquire into the application and report back to QCAT.
+Additionally, QCAT can set specific conditions about how the exemption is to be applied or implemented.